k-kc/debates-in-bpt/schedule-updated.md

   - ["Of the Sorrow Songs"]

 ### Tuesday, Mar 24 - Debate 4
-Resolution: Progress for Black Americans will come through moral uplift, not protest.
-- Counterargument Brief #4 due Monday, Mar 23 at 11:59 PM

 ### Thursday, Mar 26 - NO CLASS

 ### Tuesday, Mar 31
-- W.E.B.
-Du Bois, “The Talented Tenth” in _The Negro Problem_
-- Anna Julia Cooper, “Higher Education of Women” (1892)
-- Booker T. Washington, “Industrial Education for the Negro”
-- T. Thomas Fortune, “Chapter VI: Education -- Professional or Industrial”

 ### Thursday, Apr 2 - Debate 5
-Resolution: Industrial and moral training, not higher education and political agitation, offers the surest path to racial advancement
-- Counterargument Brief #5 due Wednesday, Apr 1 at 11:59 PM

 ## Unit 3

 ### Tuesday, Apr 7
-- Marcus Garvey, _The Philosophy and Opinions of Marcus Garvey_ (1923)
-  - “What We Believe,”
-  - “Declaration of the Rights of the Negro Peoples of the World,”
-  - “Capitalism and the State,”
-  - “The Negro, Communism, Trade, Unionism and His Friend”

 ### Thursday, Apr 9
-- W.E.B.
-Du Bois, “Marxism and the Negro Problem” (1933) & “A Negro Nation Within A Nation” (1935)
-- Harry Haywood, “Chapter 7: The Negro Nation,” from _Negro Liberation_ (1948)
-- Claudia Jones, “An End to the Neglect of the Problems of Negro Women!,” _Political Affairs_ (1949)

 ### Tuesday, Apr 14 - Debate 6
 Resolution: